Energy Action is Australia’s leading energy management consultancy, delivering efficiency in environmental and financial outcomes.

 It was noted that on a space by space basis, the restaurant designs did not conform to NCC 2016, but they did when the spaces were assessed as a whole.
 “This method of offsetting the lower power use in some spaces against other spaces to achieve an overall conformity, is the driver behind the use of the performance method,” comments Cynthia.
 “This is encouraged to enable clever use of overall efficient design in combination with creative elements.”

 The retail case study provided was the common area of a shopping mall.
 “Even though this was not based on an actual shop, it was a valid case study as it showed that the proposed maximum IPD of 2.5W/m2 was woefully inadequate for this space type,” comments Cynthia.
 These findings then prompted a conversation between the lighting industry stakeholders about what would be required to light a retail space.
 The discussion resulted in the proposed IPD being raised to 16W/m2 – down from 22W/m2 in NCC 2016.
+With the final release of NCC 2019, the final decision was settled at 14W/m2.

 The designers commented that the laboratory case study did not include shelves and cautioned that labs with shelves would require a higher IPD.
 Cynthia explains that even when Energy Action multiplied the power consumption of the case study by four, it still complied.
 “This indicated that even with shelving introduced, the maximum IPD is appropriate,” she reveals.
 Therefore the proposed IPD for laboratories of 6W/m2 will not change in NCC 2019.